abhinavrai10/abhinavrai10/README.md

 ## A Little Bit About Me :sunglasses:

 I am a data-driven problem solver with a passion for leveraging data to drive business success.
 I have spent my time developing my skills in data engineering, building robust pipelines, and transforming raw data into structured, actionable insights.
-My experience includes designing scalable ETL workflows with tools like Azure Databricks and PySpark, and I’ve used my expertise in Python and SQL to process, analyze, and optimize large datasets.
+My experience includes leveraging Python and SQL to analyze and clean large datasets, creating actionable insights through Power BI dashboards and optimized data workflows.

 As I continue to grow my skills and expertise, I am excited to team up with others and tackle meaningful data engineering projects.
 Whether it’s crafting efficient data pipelines, optimizing cloud-based architectures, or enabling analytics that drive business growth, I’m all in for making an impact with data.